Children Incorporated

 Children Incorporated is a non-profit 501(c)(3) international child sponsorship and child assistance organization based in North Chesterfield, Virginia.
 Children Incorporated was founded in 1964 by Jeanne Clarke Wood.
 Children Incorporated relies on individual sponsors and donors to provide opportunities to children all around the world.
+Children Incorporated provides life-changing resources to children around the world because we passionately believe that every child deserves education, hope and opportunity.